 NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

-For the CTT Node V2 please consult the appropriate user guide in the CTT User Guide Directory
+For the CTT Node V2, please consult the appropriate user guide in the CTT User Guide Directory

 1 Introduction